 This is an Open Access Site

-I am very happy to discuss nuances of Comfort Theory with you via e-mail or even a phone conference.
+We are very happy to discuss nuances of Comfort Theory with you via e-mail or even a phone conference.
 However, most of your questions are already answered in the FAQ and personal sections on both sites.
-So please read those thoroughly first before writing to me.
-I have designed my web sites to be “open access” meaning you do NOT need my permission to use anything on the site, including the instruments, diagrams, articles, pictures, or videotapes.
+So please read those thoroughly first before writing to us.
+We have designed my web sites to be “open access” meaning you do NOT need my permission to use anything on the site, including the instruments, diagrams, articles, pictures, or videotapes.
 You can copy this blanket statement of permission to show your professor if requested.

-I am most interested in the work you are doing to advance Comfort Theory, and would be delighted if I could post your resulting articles on my site.
-Please make sure you cite my work correctly in anything that you present or publish.
+We are most interested in the work you are doing to advance Comfort Theory, and would be delighted if we could post your resulting articles on our site.
+Please make sure you cite our work correctly in anything that you present or publish.

 for Comfort Theory